ajolex/rct_field_flow/README.md

 # RCT Field Flow

-Python toolkit for managing field operations in randomized controlled trials—covering randomization, SurveyCTO case assignment, live monitoring, quality control, backchecks, and one-click analysis.
+A Python based toolkit for managing the entire field operations in randomized controlled trials survey projects—covering randomization, SurveyCTO case assignment, live monitoring, quality control, backchecks, and one-click analysis.

 ## Workflow Overview

-- **Randomize participants** using four methods: simple, stratified, cluster, or combined stratified+cluster designs with optional rerandomization (up to 10,000 iterations).
+- **Randomize participants** using four methods: simple, stratified, cluster, or combined stratified+cluster designs with optional rerandomization (up to 10,000 iterations) to pick a random assigment that achieves the most balance on the selected covariates.
 A positive integer seed is required so results are fully reproducible.
-Existing treatment assignments (e.g., follow-up rounds) are ingested for balance checks without reassigning.
+Existing treatment assignments (e.g., follow-up rounds) are retained for balance checks without reassigning.
 See [Randomization Guide](docs/RANDOMIZATION.md) for details.
 - **Assign SurveyCTO cases** to enumerator teams based on configurable rules (community, strata, quotas) and produce upload-ready CSVs.
 - **Upload cases** directly to SurveyCTO via the API.
 - **Monitor progress** in Streamlit with productivity tables, progress-by-arm, per-arm targets/completion, and projected end dates that use configurable workdays.